-Highlights Enjoy spectacular views during a drive on the Going to the Sun road, in one of the parks classic Red Buses Ascend the peaks and cliffs of the Continental Divide as you cruise the famous Going-to-the-Sun Road in one of the park's classic Red Buses Learn from passionate and knowledgeable naturalist guides, as they bring the Glacier National Park's impressive geological history to life Traverse alpine slopes through a profusion of colorful wildflowers and grasses, all beneath the impressive face of Mt.
-Wilbur
+Highlights Ascend the peaks and cliffs of the Continental Divide as you cruise the famous Going-to-the-Sun Road in one of the park's classic Red Buses.
+Learn from passionate and knowledgeable naturalist guides, as they bring Glacier National Park's impressive geological history to life.
+Traverse alpine slopes through a profusion of colorful wildflowers and grasses, all beneath the impressive face of Mt.
+Wilbur.